Free media player for macOS

 IINA is a free media player developed for the macOS with a post-Yosemite design in mind.
 You can play local or online music or videos, integrated with a Picture-in-Picture mode that sets it apart from apps like VLC, QuickTime, and MPV.
 The System Media Control function lets you customize most of the tools or share reports of any issues.

-There’s support for browser functionality via extensions whereby you can play online playlists.
-With the open-source Swift programming language, IINA will remain free until further notice.
+There’s support for browser functionality via extensions where you can play online playlists.
+With the open-source Swift programming language, IINA is expected to remain free until further notice.
 It’s available in 20 languages thanks to native translators.

 IINA key features

 The free media player has plenty of features that make it stand out from the competitors.
 It strives to surpass the marvels of modern technology, integrating tools like Touch Bar, Force Touch, and Picture-in-Picture mode.

 You can also activate trackpad and mouse gestures.
 If you’d like to add other functions, there’s a robust plug-in system with various selections.

 You won’t have to merely put up with listening to local music.
 It connects to the internet to access online songs and videos, or you can add it as an extension in your browser.
 IINA even lets you play any YouTube playlists you’ve saved in the media interface.